 - Recognition is valid for one year only.
 Evaluation for eligibility takes place every year.

-More details are available on the worldsteel extranet (members only).
+More details on this programme are available on the worldsteel extranet (members only).
+Start the journey, become a Champion.